-- Item 408(a) of Regulation S-K regarding quarterly D&O 10b5-1 plan disclosures re adoption, material modification and termination of plans now effective for all filers, including: - name and title of the director or officer; - date of adoption, material modification or termination of the trading plan or arrangement; - duration of the trading plan or arrangement; - aggregate number of securities to be sold or purchased under the trading plan or arrangement; and - whether the trading plan or arrangement is a Rule 10b5-1 trading plan or a non-Rule 10b5-1 trading arrangement. - No prescribed form, but most companies are using a tabular format.
+- Item 408(a) of Regulation S-K regarding quarterly D&O 10b5-1 plan disclosures re adoption, material modification and termination of plans, including: - name and title of the director or officer; - date of adoption, material modification or termination of the trading plan or arrangement; - duration of the trading plan or arrangement; - aggregate number of securities to be sold or purchased under the trading plan or arrangement; and - whether the trading plan or arrangement is a Rule 10b5-1 trading plan or a non-Rule 10b5-1 trading arrangement. - No prescribed form, but most companies are using a tabular format. - Reminder: disclosures must be XBRL tagged.